University of Minnesota Children’s Literature Research Library

 Who Can Participate?

-Younger siblings or friends who aren’t ready to engage in research may enjoy the children’s book exhibits on the first floor of Anderson Library.
+Young children who aren’t ready to engage in research may enjoy the children’s book exhibits on the first floor of Anderson Library.
 For those who need an outdoor break, there’s a beautiful view of the Mississippi River a short walk from the building.
 Something for everyone!

 This is the second stop on Minnesota Author Adventures Trail Part One.